-DescriptionIn Age of Empires, players are able to control a tribe with their mouse.
+DescriptionIn Age of Empires, players are able to manage a tribe with their mouse.
 Command them to build houses, docks, farms, and temples.
 The player advances their civilization through time by learning new skills.
-The game allows the player to advance through the Ages: The Paleolithic (old Stone Age), the Neolithic (new Stone Age, or the Tool Age), and the Bronze Age.
+The game allows the player to advance through the Ages: The Paleolithic (old Stone Age), the Neolithic (new Stone Age, or the Tool Age), the Bronze Age, and the Iron Age.
 If the player would rather get away from the historical aspect, the game offers a random terrain generator and a custom scenario builder.

 The game has four resources: food, obtained by either hunting, foraging, fishing, or farming; wood, which must be logged by hand; stone, which must be mined; and gold, which can either be mined or obtained through trade with other players.

 As a real-time war game, Age of Empires naturally revolves around gathering resources and producing units.

 - "帝国时代" -- Simplified Chinese spelling